build-on-aws/content/concepts/sustainability-for-beginners/index.md

 ### Greenhouse gas (GHG) Protocol

 The Greenhouse Gas Protocol (GHGP) provides standards for measuring and managing global warming impacts from an organization’s operations and value chain.
 The greenhouse gases covered by the GHGP are the seven gases required by the UNFCCC/Kyoto Protocol (which is often called the “Kyoto Basket”).
 These gases are carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), the so-called F-gases (hydrofluorocarbons and perfluorocarbons), sulfur hexafluoride (SF6) nitrogen trifluoride (NF3).
-Each greenhouse gas is characterized by its global warming potential (GWP), which is determined by the gas’s greenhouse effect and its lifetime in the atmosphere.
+Each greenhouse gas is characterized by its global warming potential (GWP), which is determined by the greenhouse effect of the gas and its lifetime in the atmosphere.
 Since carbon dioxide (CO2) accounts for about 76 percent of total man-made greenhouse gas emissions, the global warming potential of greenhouse gases are measured relative to CO2, and are thus expressed as CO2-equivalent (CO2e).

 The GHG Protocol organizes carbon emissions into the following scopes, along with relevant emission examples within each scope for a cloud provider such as AWS:
 ![GHG Emission scopes](./images/ghg-emission%20scopes.jpg)